Look Tin Eli: San Francisco career

 Looking north along Grant from the intersection of Grant and Pine.
 The distinctive pagoda-topped roofs of the Sing Fat and Sing Chong buildings on the left side of each picture are icons of San Francisco's Chinatown.

-After the 1906 San Francisco earthquake and fire destroyed Chinatown, including the Russo-Chinese Bank, Look Tin Eli became "the public face of the post-quake rebuilding of Chinatown".
-As general manager of the Sing Chong bazaar, he articulated a vision of post-quake Chinatown as an "ideal Oriental City".
+After the 1906 San Francisco earthquake and fire destroyed Chinatown, including the Russo-Chinese Bank, Look Tin Eli became "the public face of the post-quake rebuilding of Chinatown."
+As general manager of the Sing Chong bazaar, he articulated a vision of post-quake Chinatown as an "ideal Oriental City."
 Already a skilled negotiator, he secured substantial loans from his Hong Kong and Canton partners for the rebuilding and persuaded Chinese merchants to hire western architects to rebuild Chinatown in an "Oriental" style in order to promote tourism and social change.
 In this way, his grand vision of "veritable fairy palaces filled with the choicest treasures of the Orient" was realized by the design (by T. Paterson Ross) and construction of the pagoda-topped buildings of the Sing Chong and Sing Fat bazaars on the west corners of Grant Ave (then Dupont St) and California St, which have since become icons of San Francisco Chinatown.

+While Eli did not hold a proper business degree, he mastered transnational commerce through his family's mercantile network.
+His interest in architectural development and design after the 1906 earthquake was not driven by a desire to preserve or promote authentic Chinese culture, but rather a calculated embrace of racial sensationalism as a tool for political defense.
+To revent city officials from relocating the community of Chinatown to Hunter's point, Look collaborated with Western white architects T. Paterson Ross and A.W.
+Burgren, neither of whom had ever visited the region of Guangdong, a Chinese city from which many immigrants in Chinatown had come from.
+Together, they designed buildings such as the Sing Chong Building, using ideal imaginations of what Westerns typically thought China looked like.
+They included theatrical pagoda towers and vibrant colors that fed the stereotypical imagery of Chinese architectural heritage.
+Instead of a desire for social assimilation, this was a strategy of "Strategic Orientalism" where Look deliberately fed the stereotype to transform Chinatown into a tourist destination so it would become too economically valuable for the city to destroy.